 Learning outcomes are statements on what successful students have achieved as the result of learning.
-These are threshold statements of achievement and the learning outcomes broadly fall into four categories:
+These are threshold statements of achievement the learning outcomes broadly fall into four categories:

-- The overall knowledge and understanding you will gain from your course (KU) - Graduate attributes are characteristics that you will have developed during the duration of your course (GA) - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course (KTS).
+- The overall knowledge and understanding you will gain from your course (KU) - Graduate attributes are characteristics that you will have developed during the duration of your course (GA) - Professional and personal practice learning outcomes are specific skills that you will be expected to have gained on successful completion of the course (PPP) - Key transferable skills that you will be expected to have gained on successful completion of the course.
+(KTS)

-Level 4 course learning outcomes:

-Upon completion of level 4 you will be able to demonstrate:
+Level 4 course learning outcomes: upon completion of Level 4 you will be able to:

-- L4.1 successful transition from the expectations of the study of English and/or creative writing at level 3 to the expectations of the subject at university, including employability(GA); - L4.2 ability to describe language using appropriate terminology and describe the basic components of different theories of language structure and use (KU);
+- L4.1 Demonstrate successful transition from the expectations of the study of English and/or creative writing at level 3 to the expectations of the subject at university, including employability (GA) - L4.2 Demonstrate ability to describe language using appropriate terminology and describe the basic components of different theories of language structure and use (KU)

-- L4.3 confident use of the full range of bibliographic conventions particular to English, including citation practices, the management of source material and scholarly presentation (PPP); - L4.4 ways in which words and sentences are related to each other and how they combine to create texts of different types (KU); - L4.5 clear and confident communication of ideas in a variety of written and verbal forms and in an appropriate academic register (KTS); and - L4.6 developing research skills in an ability to locate, select and evaluate sources (KTS).
+- L4.3 Demonstrate confident use of the full range of bibliographic conventions particular to English, including citation practices, the management of source material and scholarly presentation (PPP) - L4.4 Demonstrate ways in which words and sentences are related to each other and how they combine to create texts of different types (KU) - L4.5 Demonstrate clear and confident communication of ideas in a variety of written and verbal forms and in an appropriate academic register (KTS) - L4.6 Demonstrate developing research skills in an ability to locate, select and evaluate sources (KTS)

-Level 5 course learning outcomes:

-Upon completion of level 5 you will be able to demonstrate:
+Level 5 course learning outcomes: upon completion of Level 5 you will be able to:

-- L5.1 increased resourcefulness in relation to your studies and work-readiness that is evident in study choices and selection of assessment (GA); - L5.2 an ability to use materials and concepts across modules (GA); - L5.3 a critical knowledge of the features of English at different stages of its history (KU); - L5.4 an ability to utilise theory in the analysis of discourse (PPP); - L5.5 a clear understanding of forms of writing and the ability to use that critical understanding in the creation of texts (KTS); - L5.6 enhanced study skills, including written and oral expression, use of scholarly conventions and use of sources (PPP); - L5.7 active engagement with your own learning and work-readiness through the tutorial system (GA)
+- L5.1 Demonstrate increased resourcefulness in relation to your studies and work-readiness that is evident in study choices and selection of assessment (GA) - L5.2 Demonstrate an ability to use materials and concepts across modules (GA) - L5.3 Demonstrate a critical knowledge of the features of English at different stages of its history (KU) - L5.4 Demonstrate an ability to utilise theory in the analysis of discourse (PPP) - L5.5 Demonstrate a clear understanding of forms of writing and the ability to use that critical understanding in the creation of texts (KTS) - L5.6 Demonstrate enhanced study skills, including written and oral expression, use of scholarly conventions and use of sources (PPP) - L5.7 Demonstrate active engagement with your own learning and work-readiness through the tutorial system (GA)